In a world driven by frenetic change, which small towns are going to thrive?

 Learn more about Idea Friendly

-Deb Brown and I are going to walk through all of this in detail in a web broadcast.
-We’ll give real world examples from small towns, and we’ll share practical steps you can put into action right away to make your town more Idea Friendly.
-Learn more about it at SaveYour.Town.
+Deb Brown and I put together a 30 minute video explaining how to use these concepts.
+We give real world examples from small towns and share practical steps you can put into action right away to make your town more Idea Friendly.
+Sign up for it at no charge at SaveYour.Town.